 8 Day Trading Strategies for Beginners

-One of the most misunderstood trading techniques has to be short-term trading, also known as day trading.
+One of the most misunderstood trading techniques is short-term trading, also known as day trading.
 Due to the fast-paced nature of moving investment positions carried out in a single trading day, many traders perceive day trading to be riskier than other trading options.
 However, this theory is nowhere near the truth.
-To prove this, we have compiled a list of day trading strategies that are assured to help beginners become pro-short-term traders.
+To prove this, we have compiled a list of day trading strategies to help beginners become pro-short-term traders.

 What Is Day Trading?